- Find a Trail

 - Get Involved

-The Panhandle Trail offers the most direct and scenic route for self-propelled travel between the Pittsburgh suburbs and West Virginia.
-Although the trail follows an old railroad grade through the hilly terrain, there was only so much the railroad builders could do to flatten the route.
-Expect a steady climb to the town of Midway, the high point on the rural journey.
+The Panhandle Trail offers the most direct and scenic route for self-propelled travel between the Northern Panhandle of West Virginia and the suburbs of Pittsburgh, Pennsylvania.
+Although the trail follows an old railroad grade through the hilly terrain, there was only so much the railroad builders could do to flatten the route across the Allegheny Plateau.
+Expect a steady climb to Bulger, the high point on the rural journey.

-This route was made famous by the merger of several railroads in the 1860s to create the Pittsburgh, Cincinnati, Chicago and St. Louis Railway (PCC&StL), or simply the Panhandle Route.
-It was named for the sliver of northern West Virginia it crossed on the way to Ohio.
+This route was made famous by the merger of several railroads in the 1860s to create the Pittsburgh, Cincinnati, Chicago and St. Louis Railroad (PCC & StL), also referred to simply as the Panhandle Railroad.
+It was named for the sliver of northern West Virginia it crossed.
 The Pennsylvania Railroad leased the route in the 1920s, and the line later became part of the Penn Central and Conrail systems until it fell into disuse in 1991.

 To reach the eastern trailhead in Oakdale from I-79, take Exit 57 toward Carnegie, and head west on W. Main St./SR 3048.
 Go 0.5 mile, and turn right onto First St., and then immediately bear right onto Dorrington Road.
 Go 0.8 mile, and turn right onto Hilltop Dr./SR 3052, and then go 1.6 miles, and turn right on Boyds Run Road/SR 3028.
 Go 0.5 mile, and look for trailhead parking on the left.